0xNullSec/NullCrypt/README.md

 ### Complete Write-up & Blog Post — Coming Soon

-I am currently developing a personal blog/website where I will publish a comprehensive technical documentation and a deep-dive write-up about NullCrypt.
+I am developing a personal blog where I will publish the technical documentation regarding NullCrypt.

 The upcoming post will cover:
-* A step-by-step breakdown of the Rust implementation.
+* Breakdown of the Rust implementation.
-* Deeper technical insights into the mechanics of TartarusGate and Indirect Syscalls under the hood.
+* Mechanics of TartarusGate and Indirect Syscalls under the hood.
-* Advanced analysis on how these techniques circumvent modern EDR behavior monitoring.
+* Analysis on how these techniques circumvent EDR behavior monitoring.

-*The link to the blog post will be attached here as soon as it goes live!*
+*The link will be attached here as soon as it goes live.*

 ---